eshen1/MusicPalace/docs/software-design-description.md

 - 6.3.1.4 Playlists Class -- Deals with the storage of songs and managing playlists

 ## 6.3.2     Detailed Interface Descriptions

+- Front End CSC
+  - Login/Join CSU -- This page will allow the users the log in or sign up for a Music Palace account.
+There will be a form that will ask for the username and password, with a Login Button underneath.
+When the user logs in to their account, they will be taken to the Home Page.
+If the user chooses to Join, a new form will appear for the user to enter their information.
+When a new user joins, they will be taken to the Home Page displaying a search bar for the user to search for a song.
+  - Home Page CSU -- The Home Page CSU will have a side bar that displays all of the user's playlists.
+The first playlist displayed will automatically default to the user's first playlist that was created.
+The playlist will show a list of all the songs that are saved under that playlist.
+The Home Page will also have a search bar that allows the user to search for more songs.
+    - Search Bar module -- The Search Bar module will be comprised of a search bar with a button that prompts the user to search for songs.
+When the user enters a search term and presses the 'search' button, the user will be directed to the Search Results CSU.
+  - Search Results CSU -- The Search Results CSU will show a list of song titles accompanied by an icon that shows an image of the album's cover that the song belongs to.
+Each song will have a 'play' button next to it, that will allow the user to play the song.
+Each song will also have an 'add to playlist' option.
+  - Playlist Display module -- The Playlist Display module will display all the songs that are included in a certain playlist.
+The Playlist Display module will have a 'shuffle' button that will play all the songs in the playlist in shuffled order.
+The Playlist Display Module will also have an 'edit' button that will allow users to delete songs from the selected playlist.

 ## 6.3.3     Detailed Data Structure Descriptions

 - User Data Structure